b1tsized/vault-tutorial/creating-pki-and-enabling-cert-auth/README.md

 	_In this tutorial I'm going to use path secret with canweaccess and nowecant for my kv pair_

-## Enabling pki, generating certs, and signing them through the CLI
+## Enabling PKI, Generating Certs, And Signing Them Through The CLI

 1. Enable pki secrets engine